Create a Website Account - Manage notification subscriptions, save form progress and more.

 Ultimately, the Board will review and propose art works to be acquired under the Village’s Art in Public Places Program.
 The Board will issue a recommendation to the Village Council for all art work program acquisitions in accordance with the ordinance.

 Any individual who is requesting a building permit for the construction or remodeling of a commercial property whose total improvement or construction value is over $250,000, excluding land acquisition, will pay a one time fee of 1% of said construction value into the trust fund; or any individual who is requesting a building permit for the construction of two or more residential units valued over $250, 000 in aggregate or a single family estate home valued at $750,000 in aggregate, excluding land acquisition, will pay a one time fee of 1% of said construction value into the trust fund.
 The applicant has two options of paying the Art in Public Places fee: Option 1 Pay the 1% fee into the trust fund Option 2 Provide art in lieu of the fee valued at 1.25% on-site, subject to the Art in Public Places Advisory Board approval For additional information or to request a copy of the Art in Public Places ordinance, please contact the Planning & Zoning Dept. or call 305-259-1271.

-For example, if three physicians practice out of one office, each physician is required to have their own occupational license, in addition to the administrative office license.
+All businesses operating in the Village require a Palmetto Bay business tax receipt prior to obtaining a local business tax receipt from Miami-Dade County.
+A separate business tax receipt is required for each individual holding a State issued professional license.
+For example, if three physicians practice out of one office, each physician is required to have their own business tax receipt.
 Other examples include, but are not limited to, Real Estate Brokers and Sales Agents, Attorneys and Beauty Salon Stylists.
-Palmetto Bay Local Business Tax License (PDF)